2,515: Guidelines for Faculty Promotion

-Upon promotion from one rank to another, academic faculty will receive a 10% increase in salary or the minimum starting salary for the higher rank, whichever is greater.
-See Section 2,721 - Criteria in Recommending Tenure and Promotion for more information.
+Upon promotion from one rank to another, academic faculty will receive a 10% increase in salary.

-A post-doctoral scholar who was hired through a competitive search may be promoted to a research scientist or research assistant professor position.
+A post-doctoral fellow who was hired through a competitive search may be promoted to a research scientist or research assistant professor position.
 A post-doctoral fellow who was hired as a grant-named exception may not be promoted without a competitive search.

 In general, academic faculty may not be promoted or hired through an internal search process.
-There are situations when an internal search may be conducted for academic faculty if approved by Human Resources and the Provost's office.
+In certain situations, an internal search may be conducted for academic faculty if approved by Human Resources and the Provost's office.